Git Terminology Glossary

 A script that runs automatically every time a particular event occurs in a Git repository.
 Hooks let you customize Git’s internal behavior and trigger customizable actions at key points in the development life cycle.

 The default development branch.
-Whenever you create a git repository, a branch named "master" is created, and becomes the active branch.
+Whenever you create a git repository, a branch named "main" is created, and becomes the active branch.

 Pull requests are a feature that makes it easier for developers to collaborate using Bitbucket.
 They provide a user-friendly web interface for discussing proposed changes before integrating them into the official project.